Best pistol grip tripod heads in 2026: give your tripod a joystick control

 What to look out for

-- All of the pistol grip tripod heads we tested come with a built-in bubble level.
-Most modern tripods come with an attached bubble level on the neck, but it’s easier and quicker to adjust the head of your tripod, rather than each individual leg.
+- All the pistol grip tripod heads I tested come with a built-in bubble level.
+Most modern tripods come with an attached bubble level on the neck, but it’s easier and quicker to adjust the head of your tripod, rather than the individual legs.

 - Attaching a trigger head to your tripod or monopod couldn’t be easier!
 Twist the current head left to remove it.
 Then, with the ¼-inch screw exposed, twist the new head in place until secure.
 As most modern kit comes with the ¼-inch screw fitting, you can mix and match brands easily.

-- There are many cheap, non-branded pistol grip tripod heads for sale, but most are made of plastic, rather than magnesium or steel.
-Plastic internal balls will crack under too much pressure and don’t have the level of friction required to hold a heavy camera and long lens.
+- There are many cheap, non-branded pistol-grip tripod heads for sale, but most are made of plastic, rather than magnesium or steel.
+Plastic internal balls will crack under too much pressure and don’t have the level of friction required to hold a heavy camera and a long lens.

 • Best ball heads